billgewrgoulas/Text-to-speech-editor/README.md

 For the development of this desktop application singleton , factory , strategy design patterns were used.
 Also the application is tested using Junit tests.

+For a complete overview of the application read sprintReport.